The Inspire Programme

 Our Inspire programme will help our students foster lifelong aspirations, goals and values.
 Education that prepares for life today, and tomorrow.
 It’s a chance to give every child and young person an equal opportunity to develop the skills and knowledge they need to thrive now and in the future.

 We want our students to embrace and challenge different aspects of society through understanding, reflecting upon previous experiences and making the most of the numerous opportunities provided to explore the skills, concepts and experiences required for the next stage of their educational journey and challenge the issue that they have or are faced with.
-Therefore we have designed a personal development programme that aims to develop students into confident, curious, respectful, resilient, creative and ambitious young people with a mind to be kind.

 The Inspire Programme consists of Inspire Time, Inspire Curriculum and Inspire Opportunities, all of which will allow our students to explore their place in the world and focus on creating a brighter future.